Giskard-AI/giskard/README.md

 *If you're facing issues, check out our wrapping [model](https://docs.giskard.ai/en/latest/guides/wrap_model/index.html) & [dataset](https://docs.giskard.ai/en/latest/guides/wrap_dataset/index.html) docs for more information.*
 ## 2. 🪄 Automatically generate a test suite

-If the scan found potential issues in your model, you can automatically generate a **test suite**.
+If the scan found potential issues in your model, you can automatically generate a **test suite** based on the vulnerabilities found:

 ```python
 test_suite = scan_results.generate_test_suite("My first test suite")
 ```
-You can run the test suite locally to verify that it reproduces the issues
+You can then run the test suite locally to verify that it reproduces the issues:
 ```python
 test_suite.run()
 ```

-To get even more out of Giskard's library, head over to the Giskard server ⤵️
+Test suites are reusable objects that provide a way to apply consistent checks on your models.
+To drill down on failing tests and get even more out of the giskard library, we recommend heading over to the Giskard server ⤵️

 # ⭐️ Premium Features